Skip to Content

 • When an officer is recommended for involuntary separation based on performance, misconduct, or mental or physical ability, the matter is evaluated by an administrative separation board, also known as a “Board of Inquiry”, “Show Cause Board”, “Elimination Board” or “Board of Officers”.
 A separation board affords the officer the opportunity to fight for retention in the military.

 MJA has successfully defended servicemembers from every branch of the military facing administrative separation.
-If you have been notified of involuntary administrative separation and want to fight for your career, contact us today for your free consultation.
+If you have been notified of involuntary administrative separation and want to fight for your career, contact us today for your consultation.

 AUTHORITY